$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Self-consistent covariant light-front approach

-with $\hat{M}_0^{\p2} \equiv M_0^{\p2}-(m_1^{\p}-m_2)^2$.
-The dependence on the invariant mass squared in Eq.~\eqref{eq:vertex} signifies that the form factors expressed as LF wave function overlap integrals are analytic functions of $\q2$.
-It may be noted that type-I correspondence, Eq.~\eqref{eq:type-I}, suffers from the problems of self-consistency and covariance, which have been thoroughly investigated in \cite{Cheng:2003sm, Choi:2013mda}.
+Recently, it was investigated in \cite{Cheng:2003sm, Choi:2013mda} that type-I correspondence, Eq.~\eqref{eq:type-I}, suffers from the problems of self-consistency and covariance.
 It has been argued that these issues are connected with zero-mode contributions in type-I correspondence.
-Furthermore, it has been pointed out that, in addition to vector and axial-vector decay constants, the $P \to V$ meson transition form factors have self-consistency problems \cite{Choi:2013mda}.
-It has been reported that, due to the inconsistency, the form factors and decay constants extracted from the longitudinal and transverse polarization states are not equal within type-I CLFQM \cite{Chang:2019mmh}.
+Furthermore, in addition to vector and axial-vector decay constants, the $P \to V$ meson transition form factors have self-consistency problems \cite{Choi:2013mda}.
 This inconsistency arises because of the contributions from $ B^{(i)}_{j}$ functions.
 Likewise, $P \to V$ transition form factors, these issues are expected to affect $P \to A$ transition form factors as well.
 However, as mentioned before, the type-II scheme has not yet been employed and tested for the resolution of the self-consistency problem in $P \to A$ transition form factors.